nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 ### NYC’s public spaces are the building blocks of our city and our lives.

 Prioritizing community engagement in the planning and development of public spaces is critical to their success.
-Such engagement builds trust and accountability and is an essential part of environmental justice work because it makes sure that spaces reflect meaningful priorities, lived experiences, and local culture.
+Such engagement builds trust and accountability and is an essential part of environmental justice work because it makes sure that spaces reflect meaningful priorities, lived experiences and local culture.

 **Additional resources:**